Cathedral-Of-NeoJesus/CodeOfConduct/contributing.md

-# "Archverse Community" Code of Conduct contribution rules:
+# "Cathedral of NeoJesus" Code of Conduct contribution rules:

 - 1\.
 When submitting your contribution, please make sure that it doesn't actively violate the current code of conduct first.
 If you have a problem with the current code of conduct, we suggest talking about it in the server,